 College Access Programs

-College access programs aim to expand educational opportunities for students from low-income and minority communities in order to prepare them to apply to college and enter higher education.
-These programs often target youth who would be the first in their immediate families to attend college, also known as first-generation college students.
-These programs may include different types of interventions to promote college access, including providing mentoring, tutoring, and professional development opportunities.
+College access programs aim to expand educational opportunities for students from low-income communities by preparing them to apply for and enter college.
+These programs often engage youth who would be the first in their immediate families to attend college, also known as first-generation college students.
+College access programs may include different types of interventions to promote college access, including mentoring, tutoring, and professional development.

-Many college access programs also provide financial counseling services and help prepare students for college entrance exams.
-In some rural communities, these programs operate as partnerships with the high school, and the programs supplement the work of the existing college advisors.
-Several national college access programs have been evaluated for their effectiveness.
-Results from these studies suggest that college access programs have the potential to improve test scores, grades, and college retention rates for students.
+Many college access programs provide financial counseling services and help prepare students for college entrance exams.
+In some rural communities, these programs operate as partnerships with the high school and the programs supplement the work of the existing college advisors.
+College access programs have the potential to improve test scores, grades, and college retention rates for students.

 Examples of College Access Programs Addressing SDOH

-- Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is one of the largest national programs targeting improvements in college and career readiness of low-income students.
+- Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is one of the largest national programs for improving college and career readiness of students from low-income families.
 GEAR UP helps low-income elementary, middle, and high schools build partnerships with universities and colleges.
 The program also works with state, local, and community-based organizations to provide support for students.
-GEAR UP aims to increase students' readiness for higher education, as well as improve high school graduation rates.
+GEAR UP aims to increase students' readiness for higher education and improve high school graduation rates.
 One rural GEAR UP program in San Luis, Arizona is supporting students in 15 rural Arizona communities.
-The program has improved high school graduation rates in the schools, provided opportunities for students to visit college campuses, identified potential barriers to college enrollment, and helped students overcome these challenges.
+The program has improved high school graduation rates in the schools, provided opportunities for students to visit college campuses, and identified and helped students overcome barriers to college enrollment.

 - The Clemson Emerging Scholars Program in South Carolina provides students with academic and leadership training.
 The program also helps students navigate the college application process and works with Clemson University to provide opportunities for students to experience life on a college campus.
-Students are encouraged to apply to any school of their choice, but South Carolina schools are highly encouraged.
+While applications to in-state schools are highly encouraged, students can apply to any school of their choice.

 - College Advising Corps is a national program working to encourage low-income, first-generation college students to apply to higher education.
 The program uses both an in-person model and virtual model that connects college graduates with other students around the country.